jccsub/mitest/notes.md

 1. Go to start a project
 1. then name the repository (the same as the name of your folder)
 1. Press enter
+1. do the steps to push an existing repository